emsesp/docs/Home.md

 <img style="margin: 10px 10px; float:right; width:20%" src="_media/logo/boiler.svg" alt="EMS-ESP Logo"></img>

-**EMS-ESP** is an open-source firmware for the Espressif ESP8266 and ESP32 microcontroller that communicates with **EMS** (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.
+**EMS-ESP** is an open-source firmware for the Espressif ESP32 microcontroller that communicates with **EMS** (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.

 [![license](https://img.shields.io/github/license/emsesp/EMS-ESP.svg)](LICENSE)
 [![donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.com/paypalme/prderbyshire/2)
 [![chat](https://img.shields.io/discord/816637840644505620.svg?style=flat-square&color=blueviolet)](https://discord.gg/3J3GgnzpyT)

-# Versions
+# News

 <!-- tabs:start -->

-#### **Version 3 for the ESP32**
+#### **September 2021**

+We're still busy with version 3 and plan to keep extending with more support for devices.
+Some of the things on the todo list are

+- extended support for Heat Pumps
+- Localized WebUI (NL, DE, US)
+- Plugin architecture so custom code can easily be added
+- Native integration into Home Assistant without using MQTT Discovery

-**February 2021**
+#### **February 2021**

 It looks like EMS-ESP has hit the physical limits of the ESP8266 in terms of CPU power and memory.
 To that end version 3 was created specifically using the ESP32 microcontroller architecture and will continue on as the main stream for all future developments.
-The ESP8266 can be easily swapped out for an ESP32 and compatible dev boards can be found for less than 5 euros.
+The ESP8266 can be easily swapped out for an ESP32 for a few euro's for those still on version 2.

-The good news is that with the dual CPU support and extended memory I was able to pack in many new features.
-Check out the [GitHub project page](https://github.com/emsesp/EMS-ESP32/blob/main/README.md) for a full list and grab the build from [here](https://github.com/emsesp/EMS-ESP32/releases/tag/latest).
+#### **December 2020**

-#### **Version 2.2 for the ESP8266**
+Version 2.2 will be the last release for the ESP8266.

-**December 2020**

-More features, more fixes, more support for devices.
-Check out the full release notes at https://github.com/emsesp/EMS-ESP/releases

-#### **Version 2.1 **

-**October 2020**
+#### **October 2020**

 Version 2.1 is the first major update on 2.0 with the following new features: